 - Examine the ports these connectors plug into.
-Clear out any dust inside these ports using a cotton swab or canned compressed air.
+Clear out the dust inside these ports using a cotton swab or compressed air.
 Do this while the PC is off.

 - Examine the physical integrity of the cable itself.
 Sometimes, rats and similar rodents will chew on cables, but this is unlikely to have happened unless the system remained in storage for a while.

 - Plug the cable back in and check for a display.

 You might have a faulty cable if nothing pops up on the screen.
 Try connecting your PC and monitor via another cable to find out.